astridx/meinblog/content/posts/joomla/5das-m-im-mvc-model.en.md

   - Joomla
 ---

 No new functionality is added in this part.
 We improve the previous structure.
-Each web application consists of
+A web application usually consists of

 - Logic,
 - data and